DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 ## 1.6 Facts Facts Facts

 As final step, we have to describe our problem, or better our goal, our initial state (init), and all "objects", which are present in our world.
-In this case the **objects** are James the Waiter, Bob the chef, Alice the Guest, a pizza, the kitchen, the table and the entrance of the restaurant.
+In this case the **objects** are James the waiter, Bob the chef, Alice the guest, a pizza, the kitchen, the table and the entrance of the restaurant.
 At the beginning of our situation (**init**) Bob is where chefs are: in the kitchen.
 James is standing at the entrance, waiting for new guests and Alice is sitting at a table.
 She is really hungry and wants a pizza.
 The **goal** is to bring Alice her pizza and make her feel full.
 Written in pddl, this could look like this:
 ```Pddl
 (define (problem alice_is_hungry)(:domain restaurant)
 (:objects